 The early-stage detection of oral cancers significantly increases the chance of a cure following treatment.

-Diagnosis begins with a visual evaluation of the oral cavity; then, the area of concern is sampled with a biopsy.
+Diagnosis begins with a visual evaluation of the oral cavity.
+Special lights could be used to better see difficult to discern lesions, but for most cases, simple light and good inspect of the lining of the mouth is sufficient to detect oral lesions.
+Following that, the area of concern is sampled with a biopsy.
 Numerous lesions can mimic oral cancer, so examination under a microscope is the only way to differentiate non-cancerous lesions and precancerous lesions from cancers.

-Surgery is the typical treatment for oral cancer and is sufficient for early-stage tumors.
+Surgery is the first line treatment for oral cancer and is sufficient for early-stage tumors.
+The stage is determined both by tumor size and tumor thickness.
+Tumors that are smaller than 2 cm and thinner than 5 mm are the most likely to be cured (stage 1).
 To treat advanced-stage tumors, surgery is followed by radiation.
 In certain cases of aggressive disease, surgery is followed by a combination of chemotherapy and radiation.

 If you or a loved one are seeking a diagnosis, second opinion, or treatment for oral cancer, Dr. Sargi recommends visiting a high-volume cancer center that provides multidisciplinary cancer management, like Sylvester.
 Our team provides oral cancer screenings, robotic technology, microvascular reconstructive procedures, sentinel node identification, and a specialized postoperative care unit.